-What makes the cake extra special is the addition of Bacardi.
-The deep-flavored rum complements butter so well, they’re a match made in heaven.
+This cake is extra special because of the Bacardi.
+The deep-flavored rum complements butter so well.
+They’re a match made in heaven.

-Both present in the cake and the butter glaze, this dessert definitely packs a punch, but without being overwhelmingly intense.
+Both present in the cake and the butter glaze, this dessert definitely packs a punch.
+But it’s not too overwhelming.

 Bacardi Rum Cake with Rum Butter Glaze

 This Bacardi cake is a moist butter sponge cake infused with, of course, Bacardi.
 The rum is what gives it its unique and iconic flavor.

 It’s baked in either a Bundt or tube pan which gives it such a pretty presentation.
 You won’t even need to frost it to look holiday-worthy.

 It looks and tastes super fancy, but shockingly, it’s an incredibly easy recipe.
 In fact, you don’t even need to make the batter from scratch.